Pictured doing its signature 'hushing' pose

 Class: Bassist

-Local Missourian farmers have reported having shot at the elusive 'birdman' from their porches as it takes flight, but the rhythmic, syncopated boom of its resplendent bass guitar impares their aim enough for it to make a quick escape.
-Researchers describe 295-8K "cosmically locking in" with other members of LGM, whom scientists speculate are being communicated with telepathically by the birdman.
+Local Missourian farmers have reported having shot at the elusive 'bird-man' from their porches as it takes flight, but the rhythmic, syncopated boom of its resplendent bass guitar impairs their aim enough for it to make a quick escape.
+Researchers describe 295-8K "cosmically locking in" with other members of LGM, whom scientists speculate are being communicated with telepathically by the bird-man.
 This process emits enough funk-o-magnetic radiation to set any nearby combustible objects ablaze.